amir4929/dsre-tech-challenge/README.md

 The solution you come up with should be able to be deployed into an empty cloud environment with no existing infrastructure in place.

-There _should not_ be a requirement for DSRE to access your cloud environment to deploy this solution.
+There _should not_ be a requirement for SRE to access your cloud environment to deploy this solution.

 Candidates should demonstrate good git practices and work flows i.e. Regular commits.